+This application is being coordinated with the State Historic Preservation Office (SHPO).
+SHPO has requested a status update and condition assessment of the known AHRS sites within the Red Dog Mine Boundary;

+Any additional comments SHPO may have concerning presently unknown archeological or historic data that may be lost or destroyed by work under the requested permit will be considered in our final assessment of the described work.
 The Corps of Engineers (Corps) has made a No Historic Properties Affected (No Effect) determination for the proposed project.
-This application is being coordinated with the State Historic Preservation Office (SHPO).
-Any comments SHPO may have concerning presently unknown archeological or historic data that may be lost or destroyed by work under the requested permit will be considered in our final assessment of the described work.
 The Corps is requesting the SHPO's concurrence with this determination.

-ENDANGERED SPECIES: The project area is within the known or historic range of the polar bear (Ursus maritimus) and Steller's eiders (Polysticta stelleri).
+ENDANGERED SPECIES: The project area is within the known or historic range of the Steller's eiders (Polysticta stelleri).